Sunday Night Live with Sofie Devlieger (08-18-’25)

 Positive News from Europe about TPO!

-• More time for exception requests
+• More time for exemption applications

-• Transition periods of possibly 24 months
+• Transition periods of up to 24 months

 • Better consultation with the industry